HEALTH & WELLNESS PROGRAMS

 Driving Experience for groups of veterans by hosting them for a three-day course of study at our Headquarters at Virginia International Raceway.

-• Sponsoring Veterans to enable them to build and drive their own cars.
-This element is at no cost to the veteran from RFH, as RFH provides some materials, access to donated materials, and funds, but the drivers must put in sweat equity and their own resources.
+- RFH Veteran Sponsorship: RFH provides partial sponsorship (as available) to help veterans build and drive their own cars.
+This element is at no cost to the veteran from RFH.
+RFH provides some materials as well as access to donated materials and funds; however, the veteran must put in sweat equity and their own resources as well.

-• Training veterans on race car fabrication in our shop in Alton VA.
+- Training veterans on race car fabrication and automotive work in general at our shop in Alton, VA.
 This element is at no cost, including housing, to the veteran.

-• Opportunities to engage with the community for veteran drivers.
+- Opportunities to engage with the community for veteran drivers.
 This is critical to helping our fellow warriors raise awareness of the issues facing the veteran community.
-It also includes interview opportunities on our nationally distributed radio / TV show Racing for Heroes Radio.